-Researchers at Trend Micro said bad actors are exploiting an Oracle WebLogic Server deserialization vulnerability CVE-2019-2725 to install a Monero cryptocurrency miner.
+Researchers at Trend Micro have discovered bad actors exploiting an Oracle WebLogic Server deserialization vulnerability CVE-2019-2725 to install a Monero cryptocurrency miner.

 Oracle patched the remote code execution vulnerability CVE-2019-2725 as part of the April 2019 security advisory.
 The risk is high given the bug is remotely exploitable without user authentication.
 In other words, attackers can exploit over the network without a username and password.